Precision Joint Constraints on Cosmology and Gravity Using Strongly Lensed Gravitational Wave Populations: Methods

 Under the assumptions of event independence and negligible probability for multiple events occurring in a short interval, the likelihood of observing $N$ lensed events is described by a Poisson distribution:

 Here $\Lambda(\boldsymbol{\Omega},T_{\text{obs}})$ is the expected number of lensed events over the observation duration $T_{\text{obs}}$, which can be expressed as \cite{Jana:2022shb}

-where $R$ denotes the BBH merger rate.
+where $R$ denotes the number of BBH mergers detectable per year.
 The functions $p_b(z_s|\boldsymbol{\Omega})$, $P_l(z_s|\boldsymbol{\Omega})$ and $p(\Delta t|\boldsymbol{\Omega})$ are the redshift distribution of the merging binaries sources, the strong lensing probability, and the time delay distribution respectively.
 It's worth noting that the maximum source redshift $z_\text{max}$ needs to be rescaled for different values of $h$ and $\Omega_m$, since the same detector sensitivity limit corresponds to the same maximum detectable luminosity distance.

 Considering the independence among different events, the likelihood of observing the time delays $\{\Delta t_i\}$ is given by

 where $p(\Delta t_i|\boldsymbol{\Omega},T_{\text{obs}})$ is the value of the model time delay distribution $p(\Delta t|\boldsymbol{\Omega},T_{\text{obs}})$ evaluated at $\Delta t_i$.
 The model time delay distribution is given by